 With regard to CoC matters, the Board shall hold at least four (4) open and public meetings per year, and should endeavor to operate in an open and transparent manner to the extent practicable.
 In those rare instances in which a Governance Board member is unable to attend a meeting, the Board member may designate a proxy.
 Board member proxies are identified at the time of application to the Board, as defined in CoC Board Policy #6: Board Member Proxies (Appendix G).

+4.5 Board Terms

+As further described in Board Policy CoC Board Policy #2: Board Recruitment and Selection (Appendix G), Board members serve two-year terms, and may serve up to five consecutive two-year terms.
+For those Governance Board members interested in continuing to support the Board upon expiration of their eligibility to serve on the Board, they may continue to serve on Committees, and will be eligible to re-apply to the Board after having vacated their seat for a minimum of two years.

 4.6 Board Policies

 The CoC’s Board develops policy and promotes the adoption of standards and best practices for the CoC.
 Board policies complement the Governance Charter and outline practices of the Board that are not included within the Governance Charter.
 All Board Policies are incorporated by reference in the Governance Charter, and are contained in Appendix G.